 Restaurant owners must notify the Alcohol and Gaming Commission of Ontario (AGCO) before they start selling and serving liquor on their seasonal patio.

-2. Town staff will be in touch to discuss your application and inquire about any missing information.
+2. Town staff will be in touch to discuss your application and follow up on any missing information.

-• No amplified noise for temporary outdoor patios (i.e., no outdoor music or dancing, and adherence to existing noise by-laws will be required)
+• No amplified sound on temporary outdoor patios.
+This includes no outdoor music or dancing.
+Existing noise by-laws still apply.

-• Clearance from the Fire Department with respect to occupancy load and capacity
+• Obtain Fire Department clearance for occupancy load and capacity.

-• Maintaining safe vehicle circulation, pedestrian access and access for deliveries and waste management
+• Ensure safe vehicle movement, pedestrian access, and access for deliveries and waste collection.

 Minimum zoning requirements